Maura Crowell

 Maura Crowell (born 1980) is an American ice hockey player and coach.
-She is the head coach for the University of Minnesota Duluth Bulldogs women's ice hockey team.
+She is the head coach for the Dartmouth Big Green women's ice hockey team.

 Playing career

 Maura Crowell grew up in Mansfield, Massachusetts, and played ice hockey and field hockey at St. Mark's School in Southborough, Mass.
 She was captain of the ice hockey team in her junior and senior years, and led the team in points scored twice in her four years.

 She attended college at Colgate University, where she studied German, and played left wing for the Colgate Raiders women's ice hockey team.
 During her collegiate career, she helped the Raiders make it to the ECAC Hockey playoffs three times.
 The Raiders played in the ECAC championship game in 2000, losing to Brown University.
 Crowell graduated in 2002.